Find international research funding

 Global Challenges Research Fund (GCRF)

-The Global Challenges Research Fund (GCRF) is a £1.5 billion fund allocated to Research Councils from 2016-2021.
+The Global Challenges Research Fund (GCRF) is a £1.5 billion fund allocated to UK Research and Innovation (UKRI) from 2016-2021, from the Department for Business, Energy and Industrial Strategy (BEIS).
 The fund aims to ensure that UK research takes a leading role in addressing the problems faced by developing countries.
-See GCRF open calls.

 The Newton Fund aims to develop science and innovation partnerships that promote the economic development and welfare of its 18 collaborating countries.